Friday, October 16 • 1:00 - 5:00 pm

 - New perspectives gained through this program will not only help you to improve the performance of your students but also help you to advance your own clinical reasoning.

 As educators, we are always creating, implementing and evaluating new curricula and novel ways to teach.
-Assessment of curricula, teaching methods and students must be done in a rigorous way.
-This can seem daunting, especially for those who have not had formal research training.
-This track is intended for those who want to learn the basic skills of medical education research.
-At the end of this session participants will become facile with the vocabulary of education research, understand the differences between quantitative and qualitative research, be able to create a survey and be able to run a focus group.
+Creation and assessment of curricula and teaching methods, and assessment of students, must be done in a rigorous way.
+This can seem daunting, especially for those who have not had formal training.
+This track is intended for those who are conducting scholarly work or aspire to do so.
+Participants will learn the skills of curriculum development, basics of survey design and analysis, skills for running your own focus group and the importance of this qualitative methodology, and tips and tricks to take your scholarship to the next level by getting publications and recognition.

 Components of this unique and highly engaging track include the following sessions:

-Receiving rich and high quality data from a survey is wholly dependent on the questions that are asked.
+Surveys are important tools not only for needs assessments, but also for testing, assessing, and evaluating.
+Receiving high-quality data from a survey is wholly dependent on the questions that are asked.
 This interactive session will review best practices for survey design and style through creation of survey questions, critique of questions and review of evidence for best practices in survey design.
 This session will provide participants with techniques to:

 - Design the “perfect” survey question